Positive and Negative Liberty

 It remains to be seen, however, whether the republican concept of freedom is ultimately distinguishable from the negative concept, or whether republican writers on freedom have not simply provided good arguments to the effect that negative freedom is best promoted, on balance and over time, through certain kinds of political institutions rather than others.
 While there is no necessary connection between negative liberty and democratic government, there may nevertheless be a strong empirical correlation between the two.
 Ian Carter (1999, 2008), Matthew H. Kramer (2003, 2008), and Robert Goodin and Frank Jackson (2007) have argued, along these lines, that republican policies are best defended empirically on the basis of the standard negative ideal of freedom, rather than on the basis of a conceptual challenge to that ideal.
-An important premise in their arguments is that the degree to which a person is negatively free depends, in part, on the probability with which he or she will be constrained from performing future acts or act-combinations.
+An important premise in such an argument is that the extent of a person's negative freedom is a function not simply of how many single actions are prevented, but of how many different act-combinations are prevented.
+On this basis, people who can achieve their goals only by bowing and scraping to their masters must be seen as less free than people who can achieve those goals unconditionally.
+Another important premise is that the extent to which a person is negatively free depends, in part, on the probability with which he or she will be constrained from performing future acts or act-combinations.
 People who are subject to arbitrary power can be seen as less free in the negative sense even if they do not actually suffer interference, because the probability of their suffering constraints is always greater (ceteris paribus, as a matter of empirical fact) than it would be if they were not subject to that arbitrary power.
+Perhaps this non-trivial probability is sufficient to explain the sense of exposure and precariousness of the ‘dominated’.
 In reply, Pettit (2008a, 2008b) and Skinner (2008) have insisted that what matters for an agent's freedom is the impossibility of others interfering with impunity, not the improbability of their doing so.

 The two sides identified by Berlin disagree over which of two different concepts best deserves the name of ‘liberty’.
 Does this fact not denote the presence of some more basic agreement between the two sides?
 How, after all, could they see their disagreement as one about the definition of liberty if they did not think of themselves as in some sense talking about the same thing?
 In an influential article, the American legal philosopher Gerald MacCallum (1967) put forward the following answer: there is in fact only one basic concept of freedom, on which both sides in the debate converge.
 What the so-called negative and positive theorists disagree about is how this single concept of freedom should be interpreted.
 Indeed, in MacCallum's view, there are a great many different possible interpretations of freedom, and it is only Berlin's artificial dichotomy that has led us to think in terms of there being two.